bresheske/behaviors/readme.md

 ### Other Architectural Concerns
 There's always other what-if cases to concider when creating a system like this.

+#### Complex Behaviors
+What if we wanted to create a behavior that needed to check for both the color and the sweetness?
+If an apple was both red and sweet, it would execute something.
+The system is actually set up to handle this case very well.
+Just create a new behavior, even if this specific behavior is not exposed to the end-user.

+What about a case where we wanted to check if an apple was red and sweet, and if so we didn't want to execute the other logic of red?
+This a bit more complex, as our system was designed for behaviors to run independently, and not impact other behaviors.
+A couple of thoughts on this:

+ - We could re-design how we think about behaviors.
+Perhaps at this point "Red" and "Sweet" shouldn't be totally seperate, but maybe it makes sense to combine them into a "HoneyCrisp" instead.
+ - We could design a precedence system that runs ordered behaviors sequentially, and if need be, prevents other specific behaviors based on a result flag.
+This makes me think the system could sure get complicated and difficult to trace in the long run, however.

 #### Behavior Conflicts
 Here's the current code of the `apple.ts` file: